HarpreetGh/CSCI191T-Corona-Weather-Reporters/README.md

 5. File: The Study of Weather Effects on COVID-19.pdf
    - PDF that reports our findings.

-##### Video link of a powerpoint presentation video showcasing the results of our research
+##### Video link below of a powerpoint presentation video showcasing the results of our research
 https://www.youtube.com/watch?v=FZWvUl3U1Zs